 - How old is the park?
 The park was established in 1971.

 - Who owns the park?
 This park is a State Park which means that the South African Government manages it.

 - Is it malaria free?
-Yes, the park is malaria free all year round.
+Yes, the park is clear all year round.

 - Why does the park look circular on the map?
 The reserve follows the lines of an old volcano crater which erupted 1255 million years ago.

 - Is the park recommendable for children?
 Yes, kids of every age group can go into the reserve in an enclosed vehicle.

 - What is the park so famous?
 Operation Genesis in the eighties where over six thousand animals were freed into the park.

 The Pilanesberg reserve is ideal for the following reasons:

 - The travellers with a limited amount of visiting time.

 - Excellent for families that are travelling with small children.

 - Game viewing is of a high standard

 - Proximity to Johannesburg Airport

-- The park offers excellent viewing of all the Big five especially Elephant, Rhino and Lion.
+- The park offers an excellent display of all the Big five especially Elephant, Rhino and Lion.